What is a weather radar and its functioning?

 Picture a thunderstorm brewing in the distance or a hurricane sweeping across vast regions.
 Weather radar is crucial for tracking, predicting, and managing weather events.
 It is a key tool for safety and preparedness during severe weather.

-Understanding the Basics of Weather Radar: Key Components and Functions
+Understanding Weather Radar: Key Parts and Functions

 Antennas: